rolfedh/swarm/docs/reference/manage.md

 ### `--engine-refresh-min-interval "<interval>s"` — Set engine refresh minimum interval
 Specify the minimum interval, in seconds, between Engine refresh.
 By default, the interval is 30 seconds.

+> When a manager performs an *Engine refresh*, it gets updated information about an Engine in the cluster.
+The manager uses this information to, among other things, determine whether the Engine is *healthy*.
+If there is a connection failure, the manager determines that the node is *unhealthy*.
+The manager *retries* an Engine refresh a specified number of times.
+If the Engine responds to one of the retries, the manager determines that the Engine is healthy again.
+Otherwise, the manager stops retrying and ignores the Engine.

 ### `--engine-refresh-max-interval "<interval>s"` — Set engine refresh maximum interval
 Specify the minimum interval, in seconds, between Engine refresh.
 By default, the interval is 60 seconds.